formidablejs/formidablejs.org/docs/hooks.md

 # Introduction

 SPA hooks allow you to make your application a bit more interactive.
-These hooks can only be used within SPA applications running on imba componnets.
+These hooks can only be used within SPA applications running on imba components.

 ## useProp